NotBlackMagic/UROSTerminalUI/README.md

 -->

 ### Configuring Micro-ROS to use UART4
 The final step is to tell Micro-ROS to use UART4 (or change to other UART desired).
-This is done throught the RT-Thread configuration file, "rtconfig.h", in the section for the Micro ROS packet.
+This is done through the RT-Thread configuration file, "rtconfig.h", in the section for the Micro ROS packet.
 Here we can change the "MICRO_ROS_SERIAL_NAME" to "uart4".
 And that is all, now when a new serial connection is created using the Micro-ROS API it will use UART4.

 ### Flashing and Debugging
-Altough the HMI-Board should be supported and work out of the box with the latest RT-Thread IDE, I had some difficulties which had to do with the installed debugger tool (pyOCD) not having the necessary files for the HMI-Board.
+Although the HMI-Board should be supported and work out of the box with the latest RT-Thread IDE, I had some difficulties which had to do with the installed debugger tool (pyOCD) not having the necessary files for the HMI-Board.
 I solved this by installing pyOCD fresh and use that instead of the one that came with the RT-Thread IDE.
-The steps for this are lsited bellow:
+The steps for this are listed bellow:
 1) Install pyOCD with: py -m pip install -U pyocd
 2) Install support for HMI-Board with: pyocd pack install R7FA6M3AH
 3) Changed pyOCD location in the RT-Thread IDE: Debugger settings->Debugger->Executable path = "C:\Python311\Scripts\pyocd.exe".
 If the path is not know it can be obtained from a Python terminal with the following commands: "import pyOCD" and	"print(pyOCD.\_\_file\_\_)"